Discover the Magic of Pelion Greece: Your Ultimate Travel Guide

 Three important museums in the village are worth visiting: the Folklore Museum, the Fampeion Art Museum, and the special Radio Museum.

 Driving deeper towards the south of Pelion you will see more olive groves and fruit trees and the open embrace of the Pagasitic Gulf.
-Agia Kyriaki, a fishing village with an Aegean style, is famous for its fish taverns.
+Agia Kyriaki, a fishing village in Aegean style, is famous for its fish taverns.

 Boat taxi to Paleo Trikeri

 From Alogoporos you can take a boat taxi and in 5 minutes you arrive at the islet of Paleo Trikeri and the Monastery of Panagia.
 Paleo Trikeri has an area of only 2.5 square km and is inhabited by 86 people.
-There are no cars on the island since you can walk all over it very easily.
+There are no cars on the island since you can easily walk all over it.

 Paleo Trikeri